scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 - `Private invocation = Yes` means the request never exits SGX and thus an attacker cannot know it even occurred.
 Only applicable if the executing node is remote.
 - `Private invocation = No` & `Private data = Yes` means an attacker can know that the contract used this API but cannot know the input parameters or return values.
 Only applicable if the executing node is remote.

-External queries of type `WasmQuery` work exectly like [Queries](#query), except that if an external query of type `WasmQuery` is invoked from `init` or `handle` it is executed on-chain, so it is exposed to monitoring by every node in the Secret Network.
+External queries of type `WasmQuery` work exactly like [Queries](#query), except that if an external query of type `WasmQuery` is invoked from `init` or `handle` it is executed on-chain, so it is exposed to monitoring by every node in the Secret Network.

 # Data leakage attacks by detecting patterns in contract usage